pha4ge/pipeline-resources/docs/pipeline-standards.md

 The format of open-access downloadable should be defined, ideally in compressed format, and in such a format that will be best suited for downstream usage/analysis.

 ### Software Documentation
+_Is the software documentation clearly written and publicly accessible?_

+Having clearly written and publicly-accessible software documentation enhances user understanding, facilitates adoption, and promotes efficient usage of the software.
+It provides comprehensive instructions, usage examples, and explanations of key functionalities, enabling public health scientists to effectively utilize the software for their specific bioinformatics needs.
+Best practices for software documentation include:
+- Defining the documentation scope: Identify what aspects of the tool's core functionality need to be documented and what format the documentation should take.
+This can include things like user guides, reference manuals, and API documentation.
+- Establishing documentation guidelines: Develop a set of guidelines or standards for documenting the tool's core functionality.
+- Creating a documentation template: Develop a template or set of templates that can be used to create consistent and accurate documentation..
+- Reviewing and update the documentation: Regularly review and update the documentation to ensure that it is accurate and up to date.
+This can be done by gathering feedback, monitoring usage data, and making adjustments as necessary.
+- Keeping it accessible: Make the documentation easily accessible to users by providing it in different formats like HTML, PDF, and user-friendly formats.

 ### Software Security and Vulnerabilities
 _If there are any software security and vulnerability mitigation claims of the software, have they been confirmed?_

+Increasing recognition for disruptive technology like bioinformatics in public health pathogen genomics in recent years, will inevitably attract the interest of malicious users, which may target national public health services.
+Practising good cybersecurity when developing and distributing analysis pipelines or software is therefore critical.

+Users should ensure that basic software security testing has been performed and any critical vulnerabilities which are identified are resolved.
+Minimum security requirements could include, but are not limited to:
+- Never storing plain text passwords, API keys, ssh keys, or otherwise confidential information in software/pipelines which are distributed publicly
+- Evidence of checking software/pipeline for known vulnerabilities in third-party libraries used
+- Using Git to keep up to date on security vulnerabilities in dependencies https://docs.github.com/en/code-security
+- Evidence of checking software/pipeline for common and critical vulnerabilities, e.g. SQL injection, Log4j vulnerability

+Further information on the importance of cybersecurity in bioinformatics for public health pathogen genomics is available in the following review https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7029451/pdf/eurosurv-25-6-5.pdf